Category:110 State and Federal Wage Rates and Other Requirements

 The interviewer should determine employee's name, employer's name, classification of employee, actual wage paid, and posted wage.
-All wage rate interviews shall be recorded on the Wage Interview form, (Spanish version of the Wage Interview form).
+All wage rate interviews shall be recorded on the Wage Interview form.
 All questions on the form should be asked during the interview.

 Interviews should be noted in SiteManager as a Daily Work Report (DWR) “Wage Interview” remark type.
 The remark must begin with a single digit numeric character in order for the Cognos report to correctly calculate the number of wage interviews conducted for a given contract (for example, “2 wage interviews conducted today…”).